Dinting railway station: History

 An earlier station had been opened as Glossop by the Sheffield, Ashton-under-Lyne and Manchester Railway in 1842, but was renamed when the Glossop branch opened in 1845.
-In 1847, a temporary Glossop Junction station was built, on the site of which the present station was built in 1848.
+In 1847, a temporary Glossop Junction station was built, on the site which the present station was built in 1848.
 A direct west-to-south curve was added in 1884, when the station was rebuilt, allowing through running from Glossop to Manchester.

 For most of the day, all trains use platform 2; however, in the rush hour, platform 1 is the departure platform for services to Glossop via Hadfield, with platform 2 being used for trains to Manchester Piccadilly (although this can reverse with trains to Hadfield via Glossop departing from platform 2 and Manchester Piccadilly services using platform 1).
 Two further platforms survive, but both are out of use and fenced off; these are the old eastbound mainline platform towards Hadfield and that formerly used by Manchester-bound trains on the Glossop branch.
 Buildings still stand on each one, though neither is now in rail use.
 There are also buildings on platform 1 and a signal box that controls the triangular junction and single lines to both termini.

 Immediately adjacent to the station is the Dinting viaduct, where three people were killed in an accident in September 1855.
-Another accident south of the station, in 1906 on the Glossop branch, resulted in 20 passengers and 3 members of train crew being injured when two trains were involved in a rear-end collision.
+Another accident south of the station, in 1906 on the Glossop branch, resulted in 20 passengers and three members of train crew being injured when two trains were involved in a rear-end collision.
 A derailment of a freight train took place along the then eastbound Hadfield platform on 10 March 1981, shortly before the Woodhead's closure, destroying much of its original structure.

 Dinting is considered to be part of the Transport for Greater Manchester rail network, being only a short distance from the administrative boundary; the same is true for Glossop and Hadfield stations.
-This means that ticketing, such as rail rangers, season tickets and integrated multi-mode ticketing, is the same as Greater Manchester rather than Derbyshire.
-Derbyshire County Council's Derbyshire Wayfarer ticket is not valid on trains on the Glossop Line; however, it can be used on buses in the area.
+This means that ticketings, such as rail rangers, season tickets and integrated multi-mode ticketing, is the same as Greater Manchester rather than Derbyshire.
+Derbyshire County Council's Derbyshire Wayfarer ticket is not valid on trains on the Glossop line; however, it can be used on buses in the area.

-In the 1990s and early 2000s, a new railway station was proposed a short distance down the line across the viaduct at Gamesley, with funding in place at one point for the project to go forward after a feasibility study.
-However such plans have yet to come to fruition.
+In the 1990s and early 2000s, a new railway station was proposed a short distance down the line across the viaduct at Gamesley, with funding in place at one point for the project to go forward after a feasibility study; however, such plans have yet to come to fruition.